fqxp/dictlib/PLAN.md

  * [done] schema: Definition of the structure of arbitrary dictionaries; later: should be convertible to external schema description formats (e. g.
 JSON Schema)
  * [done] validator: Validate dict objects againsts a schema
- * converter: Convert a dict to another format using a schema and a converter describing the transformations made (rename, convert by function ...)
+ * [done] converter: Convert a dict to another format using a schema and a converter describing the transformations made (rename, convert by function ...)
  * [done] creator: Create objects matching a schema, using default values, optionality etc., provide initial values
- * object mapping: Map dictionary to python object, create database models by subclassing and adding functions like save/load, validate/create functions
+ * [done] object mapping: Map dictionary to python object, create database models by subclassing and adding functions like save/load, validate/create functions
  * [done] utilities: recursive update etc.